-The Group believes that employees are an indispensable part of the sustainable development of an enterprise.
-We are committed to make unremitting efforts to attract and retain outstanding talents and build a strong and solid human capital.
-The Group strictly abides by the Labor Law of the People's Republic of China, the Labor Contract Law of the People's Republic of China and the Social Insurance Law of the People's Republic of China.
-During the reporting period, the Group did not have any cases of violation of relevant employment laws and regulations, nor did it receive any complaints related to recruitment.
+The Group believes that employees are an indispensable element of the sustainable development of an enterprise.
+It is the direction of the Company's unremitting efforts to attract and retain outstanding talents and build a strong and solid human capital.
+The Group strictly complies with the Labor Law of the People's Republic of China, the Labor Contract Law of the People's Republic of China and the Social Insurance Law of the People's Republic of China.
+During the Reporting Period, there were no cases of violation of relevant employment laws and regulations and no cases of complaints related to recruitment.

-We have formulated the Personnel and Logistics Management Measure to standardize the recruitment procedures and ensure that job candidates are not treated differently based on gender, place of origin, registered residence, etc. The job candidates shall not be discriminated against due to ethnicity, national origin, race, sex, language, and religious belief.
+We have formulated the Personnel and Logistics Management Measure to standardize the recruitment procedures and ensure that job candidates are not treated differently based on gender, place of origin, registered residence, etc. The job candidates shall not be discriminated against due to race, national origin, sex, language, and religious belief.
 The Group prohibits any form of discrimination, respects the personal freedom of employees, and protects personal privacy of employees.

 The Group encourages continuous improvement of employees by providing competitive remuneration packages in the market, determining the remuneration based on the value of the position, and giving higher remuneration to outperforming employees.
-In order to provide employees with the clear and specific promotion ladders and criteria, we developed criteria for performance appraisal and set up an internal performance management system, and conduct employee performance appraisal on a regular basis.
+In order to provide employees with clear and specific promotion ladders and criteria, we developed criteria for performance appraisal and set up an internal performance management system, and conduct employee performance appraisal on a regular basis.

 The Group provides employees with relevant benefits according to the Social Insurance Law of the People's Republic of China, Regulation on Work-Related Injury Insurances and other regulations, to make contribution to medical insurance for employees, provide them with statutory leave and vacation, and paternity and maternity leaves that go beyond the legal requirements, including five types of social insurances and one housing fund, namely, pension insurance, medical insurance, work injury insurance, unemployment insurance, maternity insurance and housing provident fund.
 The holidays it provides include national statutory holidays, marriage leave, maternity leave, prenatal check-up leave, breastfeeding leave, paternity leave, work injury leave, bereavement leave and annual leave.
-The Group signs employment contracts with all employees and follows the standards stipulated in the contracts when the dismissal procedures need to be executed.

-The Group has set up a rigorous and prudent dismissal process in accordance with the Labor Law of the People's Republic of China and the Employment Ordinance of Hong Kong.
-We formulated the Retirement Policy and the Compensation Policy.
-The Group shall handle retirement formalities for employees who have reached the statutory retirement age in accordance with the relevant regulations and will go through any dismissal procedures according to the Labor Law.
+The Group has established a rigorous and prudent dismissal process in accordance with the Labor Law of the People's Republic of China and the Employment Ordinance of Hong Kong.
+We have formulated the Retirement Policy and the Compensation Policy.
+The Group shall handle retirement formalities for employees who have reached the statutory retirement age in accordance with the relevant laws and shall handle any dismissal procedures according to the relevant labor laws.
 In the event of a work-related accident, the Group will make reasonable compensation and handle it properly in accordance with relevant laws.

-The following table sets out the total number and distribution of employees at the Shenzhen factory as at 31 December 2022:
+The following table sets out the total number and distribution of employees at the Shenzhen Factory and the Yichun Factory as at 31 December 2023:

-Category Reporting Year of 2022
+Category Reporting Year of 2023

 By gender

-Male 568
+Male 461

-Female 557
+Female 972

 By employment type

-Full-time 1,125
+Full-time 1433

-Part-time Part-time 0
+Part-time 0

 Apprentices and interns 0

 By age group

-Under 25 256
+Under 25 212

-Aged 25 to 34 476
+Aged 25 to 34 480

-Aged 35 to 44 267
+Aged 35 to 44 428

-Aged 45 to 54 94
+Aged 45 to 54 242

-Aged 55 to 64 32
+Aged 55 to 64 70

-Over 65 0
+Over 65 1

 By region

-China 1,125
+China 1433

 North America 0

 Other regions 0